 There are three import facilities in New England: the Distrigas facility in Everett, MA; the Northeast Gateway facility offshore Cape Ann, MA; and the Neptune facility offshore Cape Ann, MA.

 The Northeast Gateway facility is owned and operated by Excelerate Energy.
 The facility began commercial operations in May 2008.
 Operating approximately 18 miles east of Boston in Massachusetts Bay, the offshore LNG facility is capable of injecting vaporized natural gas into the existing offshore HubLine natural gas pipeline system operated by Spectra Energy.
 Excelerate Energy and Spectra Energy teamed up to extend a 16-mile, 24-inch pipeline lateral from Spectra Energy's HubLine to the Deepwater Port.
 It imported several cargoes from 2008 to 2010.
 From 2011 to 2014 it imported no cargoes, but it did bring volumes in for deliveries into the New England market in early 2015 and early 2016, during the high-demand peak winter months.

 |Canaport facility, New Brunswick, Canada

-The Neptune LNG facility is owned and operated by GDF SUEZ, which also operates Distrigas.
-The facility is located approximately 10 miles off the coast of Gloucester, Massachusetts.
-The Neptune port consists of a buoy system where LNG vessels will moor and discharge natural gas by using onboard vaporization equipment.
-The natural gas can be transported via a 13-mile-long sub-sea pipeline lateral connecting to the existing Spectra Energy pipeline system's HubLineSM, which can then deliver the natural gas to consumers in Massachusetts and throughout New England.
+The Neptune LNG facility is owned by ENGIE, which also operates Distrigas.
+The facility is located approximately 10 miles off the coast of Gloucester, MA.
+The Neptune port consists of a buoy system where LNG vessels could moor and discharge natural gas by using onboard vaporization equipment.
 It is capable of injecting about 0.4 Bcf per day of gas into the pipeline system from a special regasification system on-board its delivery vessels.
-It has not been active, again reflecting the change in the U.S. gas supply base.
+It has, however, not been active since its start-up, and is currently not operative.

 E. Canada Import Facility

-With the strong rise in U.S. domestic production, there is now a major trend to develop LNG export facilities in the U.S., in many cases reversing the flow of existing import facilities.
-Numerous companies have filed with the federal government for export licenses.
-The U.S. government is projecting that the U.S. will become a net exporter of LNG by 2016.
+With the strong rise in U.S. domestic production, there is now interest in developing LNG export facilities in the U.S., in many cases reversing the flow of existing import facilities.
+A number of companies have filed with the federal government for export licenses.
 Canada is also considering export facilities, with projects most likely advancing on its West Coast.

 The extent of U.S. exports is uncertain as the amount of liquefaction capacity globally has been rapidly increasing in recent years, from countries such as Australia.
-The U.S. Department of Energy maintains a list of export facility project applications; the list is posted online (http://fossil.energy.gov/programs/gasregulation/index.html).
+The U.S. Department of Energy maintains a list of export facility project applications; the list is posted online (http://energy.gov/fe/downloads/summary-lng-export-applications-lower-48-states).

 Portable LNG (and CNG)

 A relatively new development is the introduction of portable or mobile LNG and CNG (compressed natural gas) to bring natural gas to industries and businesses not located near a pipeline system or within a distribution service area.
-With the dramatic price difference between natural gas and oil, some areas and businesses in northern New England and New York, for instance, not connected to local gas systems, are opting for gas (LNG or CNG) delivered by truck to meet energy needs at a more competitive price.
+Some areas and businesses in northern New England and New York, for instance, not connected to local gas systems, are opting for gas (LNG or CNG) delivered by truck to meet energy needs.
 The gas is transported via a trailer that also can serve to offload the gas into the facility.
 This is currently being utilized to serve paper mills, farms and other entities.

 LNG for Transportation

-The price difference between natural gas and oil/diesel is also leading many companies with vehicle fleets to consider CNG and also LNG as a transport fuel.
+The value of natural gas compared to oil/diesel is also leading many companies with vehicle fleets to consider CNG and also LNG as a transport fuel.
 LNG is of greatest interest for heavy-duty trucks that travel long distances.
 In the U.S. and Canada, development is underway of LNG fueling stations along highways to serve the trucking sector.
 In Canada for example, Gaz Métro has introduced the "Blue Highway" concept, adding LNG fueling infrastructure from Québec City to Toronto.
 In late 2010, a company called Enviro Express built the first LNG fueling station in the Eastern U.S. in Bridgeport, CT.
-Distrigas has added LNG fueling at its Everett facility, and some fleets in the region are now converting their trucks to run on LNG.
+Distrigas has added LNG fueling at its Everett facility, and some fleets in the region are converting their trucks to run on LNG.